 Bhasera, however, maintained that the partnership will not be affected whatsoever since Harrison and Harare City parted ways by mutual consent.

 More: The Herald

-Mark Harrison is a former Caps United Football Club coach.
-Harrison would serve as the "Green Machine's" gaffer for a little under 5 months, from January 2015 to June 2015 and would throw in the towel citing that the financial challenges that the club went...
+Mark Harrison is the current coach for Highlanders Football Club and a former Caps United Football Club coach.
+Harrison would serve as the "Green Machine's" gaffer for a little under 5 months, from January 2015 to June 2015 and would throw in the towel citing...
 Read More About Mark Harrison